 The Broad Street Corridor Rapid Transit Study was the first stage of GRTC Broad Street Bus Rapid Transit project.
 The study activities started in 2010 and concluded in 2014.
 They included coordination with stakeholder groups, alternatives assessment and development of environmental impact analysis.
-The following attached documents provide detailed history through the study stage up to the transition to the preliminary design stage in mid-2014.
+The following links provide detailed history through the study stage,through the transition to the preliminary design stage in mid-2014, and, finally, design and construction from 2016 to 2018.

 For more Study History information, please select from the following: